Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/Controls.md

 ## My Responsibilities

-The project deliverables were split into two main tasks.
-In task 1, we were given an open-loop transfer function (OLTF) & required to solve for the positive gain value yielding the minimum damping ratio for the system.
-The resulting parameters were then used to calculate the minimum 2% settling time.

-Task 2 focused on root locus behavior & system stability utilizing a graphical approach.
-We considered two open-loop transfer functions with the same closed-loop pole locations; however, one model also included an open-loop zero.
-The goal of task 2 was to evaluate the system's transient response characteristics & analyze the difference between the two transfer functions.

-As the project lead, my most valuable contributions included conducting hand calculations to solve each deliverable in tasks 1 & 2.
-I then created a MATLAB program to visualize the root locus plots & verify the accuracy of my hand calculations.
+The project consisted of two primary tasks involving analytical stability analysis & root locus modeling.

 ### Task 1 (Closed-Loop Pole Analysis)

+The first task focused on analyzing a given open-loop transfer function (OLTF) to determine the positive gain vlaue that produced the minimum damping ratio in the closed-loop system.
+From this condition, I obtained the 2% settling time, an important metric describing how quickly the system reaches steady-state after a disturbance.

+As the project lead, I performed the analytical derivation required to solve for the optimal gain & associated system parameters.

-Provided below is a walkthrough of the methods I used to calculate the optimal gain for minimal damping & the corresponding 2% settling time for the given OLTF:
+Provided below is a walkthrough of the methods I used to calculate the system's response parameters:
 <div style="text-align: center;">
     <img src="assets/controls_eqns_1.png" style="width: 60%; max-width: 750px; height: auto">
-    <p><em>OLTF & characteristic equations</em></p>
+    <p><em>Open-loop transfer function & resulting characteristic equation</em></p>
 </div>
-Beginning with the OLTF (G(s)) defined by an open-loop zero & poles at s = -1, -3, -9 on the real axis, I considered the system's characteristic equation (C(s)) with the implementation of proportional gain K. Important notes to consider here are the open-loop pole locations & signs of terms in C(s).
-Both poles lie in the left-side of the s-plane & each term in the characteristic equation has the same sign; these system qualities indicate stability at first glance.
+The OLTF G(s) contained an open-loop zero & three poles located on the negative real axis at s = -1, -3, -9.
+It's important to note that all the poles lie in the left half of the complex plane & each term in the characteristic equation C(s) shares the same sign (+).
+These system characteristics indicate stability at first glance.

-To obtain expressions for undamped natural frequency & minimum damping ratio in terms of K, I compared the characteristic equation to the standard form of a second order system.
-Setting the equations equal to each other and matching coefficients for each term yields the following equations in terms of only gain.
+To obtain expressions for undamped natural frequency & damping ratio in terms of proportional gain K, I compared the derived characteristic equation to the standard form of a second order system.
+Matching coefficients between the two equations allowed the system parameters to be expressed solely as functions of gain.
 <div style="text-align: center;">
     <img src="assets/controls_eqns_2.png" style="width: 60%; max-width: 1000px; height: auto">
-    <p><em>Coefficient matching & gain calculation</em></p>
+    <p><em>Coefficient matching used to express system parameters as functions of gain</em></p>
 </div>
-To solve for the optimal gain value associated with the minimum damping ratio, I defined a function f(K) & set it's derivative equal to zero in order to identify the extrema.
-Next I used the quadratic equation to solve for K. Of the two solutions, the negative value can be neglected because one of the task 1 requirements was to solve for positive gain that yielded the minimum damping ratio.
-After determining the optimal proportional gain, I used the value K = 3.333 in the previously derived expressions to obtain minimum damping ratio & undamped natural frequency as seen below.
+To determine the gain value associated with the minimum damping ratio, I defined a function f(K) & set it's derivative equal to zero to identify the extrema.
+Solving the resulting quadratic equation yielded two potential gain values; however, the negative solution can be neglected because the system specification required positive proportional gain.

+Substituting the optimal gain value K = 3.333 into the previously derived expressions produced the system's minimum damping ratio & undamped natrual frequency.
 <div style="text-align: center;">
     <img src="assets/controls_eqns_3.png" style="width: 60%; max-width: 750px; height: auto">
-    <p><em>Damping parameters & transient response metrics</em></p>
+    <p><em>Derived damping parameters & transient response metrics</em></p>
 </div>
-After determining the transfer function's design parameters, I used the values to calculate the overshoot percentage & 2% settling time for the response output.
-These metrics provide important insight regarding the system's stability & transient response time.
+Using these parameters, I calculated the system's percent overshoot & 2% settling time, providing insight into how quickly & smoothly the control system responds to disturbances.

+Applying these performance metrics to real spacecraft systems directly influences attitude pointing performance.
+Any satellite performing surface imaging must minimize overshoot & oscillations to ensure cameras remain accurately pointed at their target.

 ### Task 2 (Root Locus Behavior)

-Part 2 of the project focused on root locus behavior of two similar OLTFs with a critical difference.
-For each system I determined the following graphical parameters:
+The second task investigated the root locus behavior of two open-loop transfer function with identitcal closed-loop pole locations.
+The key difference bewteen the systems was the presence of an open-loop zero in the second transfer function.

+For each system, I calculated the following graphical characteristics to draw the root locus by hand:

 - Root locus for positive gain
-- Angle of each asymptote
+- Asymptote angles
-- Center of asymptotes on the real axis
+- Asymptote centroid on the real axis
-- Location of break-away points
+- Breakaway points
-- Imaginary axis intercepts
+- Imaginary-axis intercepts

-My hand calculations & methods used to obtain these parameters are provided below.
+These parametrs define how the closed-loop poles move in the complex plane as gain varies; a fundamental concept for tuning control systems.

+My derivations for each parameter are shown below.
 <div style="
   position: relative;
   left: 50%;